-Since moving to Bay Area, he has performed with the San Francisco Symphony, San Francisco Opera, SF Chamber Orchestra, SF Contemporary Music Players, Eco Ensemble, Bay Brass, Fresno Philharmonic Orchestra, California Symphony, Modesto Symphony, Monterey Symphony Orchestra, Oakland East Bay Symphony, Marin Symphony, and Symphony Napa Valley.
-He will be the acting 2nd trumpet for the Reno Chamber Orchestra’s 2016-2017 season.
+Other Bay Area ensembles Brad regularly performs with include the San Francisco Contemporary Music Players, Eco Ensemble, Bay Brass, Opera San Jose, Fresno Philharmonic Orchestra, California Symphony, Modesto Symphony, Monterey Symphony Orchestra, Oakland East Bay Symphony, Santa Rosa Symphony, Reno Philharmonic Orchestra, Reno Chamber Orchestra, Marin Symphony, and Symphony Napa Valley.

 An avid educator, he was the Chair of Instrumental Music, Band and Full Orchestra director of Ruth Asawa San Francisco School of the Arts High School.
 In 2014 he conducted the Ruth Asawa SOTA Orchestra at SF Jazz for the Other Minds Festival, the first student group to ever be featured in the festival’s 20 year history.
 Prior to moving to the Bay Area, Brad taught music for one year at the Gunma Kokusai Academy in Ota Gunma, Japan.
 Diverse in professional activities, he has also conducts brass choirs and wind ensembles and is an arranger for various types of ensembles, including a yearly new arrangement for the San Francisco Conservatory of Music’s Noble Trumpet ensemble.

 Brad completed a double major in trumpet performance and music education at the Eastman School of Music and also spent a semester in Germany at the Hochschule für Musik Freiburg.
 He graduated with his masters in trumpet performance at the San Francisco Conservatory of Music in 2012.
-His principal trumpet teachers have been Mark Inouye, James Thompson, Anthony Plog and Roger Bobo.
+His principal trumpet teachers have been Mark Inouye and James Thompson.
 His primary conducting teachers have been Mark Davis Scatterday and Brad Lubman.